I love mornings! And being a morning person I usually wake up pretty early at 5 or 5.30 in the morning.

 You have to keep yourself away from such negativity (and save some time!!).
 Taking a break from social media in the morning will help you govern your day better.

 Make your bed

-It’s the first thing that I do in the morning.
-Making my bed after I get out of the bed gives me a sense of accomplishment that I have already completed one task of the day.
+It’s the first thing I do when I wake up.
+Making my bed after I get out of bed gives me a sense of accomplishment that I have already completed one task of the day.

 Also, after making my bed I am not tempted to go back to bed.
 Since everything is organised and tidy, it makes me more focused and I’m a lot more productive.